(Updated on June 27, 2018: Now with 10 analyzers.)

 A tool can probe devices and hosts by sending customized packets to see what responds, and how.
-For instance, ping can show if a host is up and reachable; nmap will list all the live hosts on a network address range, and can discover many of their characteristics.
+For instance, ping can show if a host is up and reachable by sending test packets to its IP address; nmap will list all the live hosts on a network address range, and can discover many of their characteristics.

 Querying devices that offer management/status APIs or protocols.

 Subscribing to ongoing summaries of activity and event notifications.